SixdegreeLab/MasteringChainAnalytics/en/ch15/ch15-dunesql-introduction.md

 ### Address and Transaction Hash

 In Dune SQL queries, addresses and hash values can be used without enclosing them in single quotes.
-In this case, the case sensitivity is not enforced, and there is no need to explicitly convert them to lowercase.
+In this case, the case sensitivity is not enforced and there is no need to explicitly convert them to lowercase.

 ``` sql
 select block_time, hash, "from" as address, "to" as contract_address